 Doctoral Program in Social Work (Ph.D.)

-Our faculty have a wide variety of research interests.
-Our two primary areas of focus for research and teaching at GSSWSR are “Health and Mental Health Across the Lifespan” and “Children, Families and Society.”
-The school’s traditional strengths in clinical practice and social theory and research help to foster a generative community that values innovative conceptualizations that reach across traditional silos to better address the central problems we face as a field.
+The school’s traditional strengths in clinical practice, social theory, and research help to foster a generative community that values innovative approaches that reach across traditional silos to better address the central problems we face as a field.

-- Our small cohorts each year enable a close-knit, vibrant, and productive community of scholars where students often collaborate closely with each other and faculty.
+Our small cohorts each year enable a close-knit, vibrant, and productive community of scholars where students often collaborate closely with each other and faculty.
 In addition to teaching, students and faculty meet frequently to workshop new projects and discuss dilemmas in teaching.
-For example, Ph.D. students and faculty from throughout GSSWSR meet regularly in our “Inclusive Teaching Consultation Group” to discuss teaching and learning about oppression, marginalization, and inequity in our classrooms across the Master’s program.